Eastern Christian monasticism: St. Theodore the Studite

 The monks, as a rule, enjoyed the favor of the emperors and patriarchs, but during the iconoclastic persecution they suffered terribly for the orthodoxy of their faith; the stand they took in this aroused the anger of the imperial powers and many were martyred for the faith, monasticism itself (not merely individual monks) became the target of the heretical emperors.
 Many of them were condemned to exile, and some took advantage of this condemnation to reorganize their religious life in Italy.
-Ironically, St. John of Damascus, living in a Moslem nation was independent of the iconoclast emperors and could defend the faith from afar.
+Ironically, St. John of Damascus, living in a Muslim nation was independent of the iconoclast emperors and could defend the faith from afar.

 The second half of the 8th century seems to have been a time of very general decadence; but about the year 800 St. Theodore the Studite (c.
 758 - c.
 826)—destined to be one of the most creative names in Eastern monasticism—became abbot of the monastery of St. John the Baptist, called the "Studium" (founded at Constantinople in the fifth century).
 He set himself to reform his monastery and restore St. Basil's spirit in its primitive vigour.
 But to effect this, and to give permanence to the reformation, he saw that there was need of a more practical code of laws to regulate the details of the daily life, as a supplement to St Basil's teachings.
 He therefore drew up constitutions, afterwards codified, which became the norm of the life at the Studium monastery, and gradually spread thence to the monasteries of the rest of the Eastern Roman Empire.
 At the same time the monastery was an active center of intellectual and artistic life and a model which exercised considerable influence on monastic observances in the East.
 Thus to this day the Asketikon of Basil and the Constitutions of Theodore, along with the canons of the Councils, constitute the chief part of Greek and Slavic monastic tradition.